top of page

-Isabella Whitfield is a multimedia artist currently based in Northern and Central Virginia.
+Isabella Whitfield is a multimedia artist currently based DC as a 2022-2024 Hamiltonian Artist fellow.

 Her practice encompasses site-responsive installation, papermaking, sculpture, and fiber arts.
 She makes meditative, performative work that considers the contradictory relationships between the environment, physical homeland, human labor, and historical object functionality.
 Whitfield’s projects often contain an act of collaborative generosity, inviting the viewer to become part of the work through physical immersion or participatory artistic creation.